Back to Pets

 Check Price on Amazon

-πŸ’‘ Pro Tip
+Pro Tip

 Consider purchasing multiple products to create the perfect crate environment.
 A combination of a comfortable bed, calming toys, and pheromone diffusers can work together to create a peaceful space your puppy will love.
+For bundle ideas, browse the curated kits inside our 2025 gear library.

-When to Seek Professional Help
+When Should You Seek Professional Help for Crate Training?

 While most puppies can be successfully crate trained with patience and consistency, some may need professional assistance.
 Here are signs that indicate you should consult with a professional: